Directors’ Report for the year ended 31 October 2018

 Matters covered in the Strategic Report and Financial Statements

-As permitted by paragraph 1A of schedule 7 to the Large and Medium Sized Companies and Groups (Accounts and Reports) Regulations 2008, certain matters which are required to be disclosed in the Directors’ Report have been omitted as they are included in the Strategic Report on pages 2-15 and in notes 22 and 24 of the Financial Statements.
+As permitted by paragraph 1A of schedule 7 to the Large and Medium Sized Companies and Groups (Accounts and Reports) Regulations 2008 certain matters which are required to be disclosed in the Directors Report have been omitted as they are included in the Strategic Report on pages 12-15 and in notes 22 and 24 of the Financial Statements.
 These matters relate to principal risks and uncertainties which have been disclosed in the Strategic Report, Financial Risk Management which has been disclosed in note 22, and Events subsequent to the Statement of Financial Position which has been disclosed in note 24.

-The directors are responsible for preparing the Strategic Report and the Directors’ Report and the financial statements in accordance with applicable law and regulations.
+The directors are responsible for preparing the Strategic Report, Directors’ Report and the financial statements in accordance with applicable law and regulations.

 Company law requires the directors to prepare financial statements for each financial year.
 Under that law the directors have elected to prepare the financial statements in accordance with International Financial Reporting Standards (“IFRS”) as adopted by the European Union and applicable law.
-Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the Group and of the profit or loss of the Group for that period.
+Under company law the directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the company and of the profit or loss of the company for that period.

 In preparing these financial statements, the directors are required to: